Falgantil/Bookify/README.md

 ## Setting up
 *  Backend & API

+The API is a ASP.Net Web API, and the Backend is a simple Data Access repository.

     1. Install Visual Studio 2015
         - You will need a ConnectionString and AppSettings config to build.
     2. Build project
     3. Run unit tests to verify everything works
     5. Debug or publish solution.

 ___